aroles/biol210/README.md

 In this course, we use a form of contract grading, a method of assessment in which you complete a contract laying out the work you must complete to a satisfactory level in order to earn a specific letter grade.

-Read the following contract requirements carefully before filling out the Grade Contract form to complete your contract. <span style="color:yellow">**Contracts are due by Fri Sep 8.**</span>
+Read the following contract requirements carefully before filling out the Grade Contract form to complete your contract. <mark style="background-color:yellow">**Contracts are due by Fri Sep 8.**</mark>

 If you have questions about the contract process, email or visit Angie to discuss.